OhioSuffrageCentennial/ohiosuffragecentennial/CONTRIBUTING.md

 Thank you for contributing to the [Ohio Suffrage Centennial](https://www.ohiosuffragecentennial.com/) website!
 We're glad you're here and appreciate your help.

-This document describes our goals with the website, a few special HTML and Markdown conventions, and how to submit your changes,.
+This document describes our goals with the website, a few special HTML and Markdown conventions, and how to submit your changes.

 ## Goals